Skip to content

 Categorical tier low / medium / high / xhigh OpenAI reasoning.effort (reasoning guide); Anthropic effort for adaptive thinking (Anthropic effort docs)

-Numeric ceiling budget_tokens: N Anthropic thinking.budget_tokens (deprecated on Sonnet 4.6, removed on Opus 4.7 in favour of adaptive effort) (extended thinking docs)
+Numeric ceiling budget_tokens: N Anthropic thinking.budget_tokens (deprecated on Sonnet 4.6, removed on Opus 4.7 in favor of adaptive effort) (extended thinking docs)

-Liu et al. (2025) tested raising tool-call budgets on web-search agents and found that simply enlarging the budget "fails to improve agent performance" because the agent lacks awareness of remaining resources and "quickly hits a performance ceiling."
-The hint pays off only when three conditions hold together:
+Liu et al. (2025) raised tool-call budgets on web-search agents and found that simply enlarging the budget "fails to improve agent performance" because the agent lacks awareness of remaining resources and "quickly hits a performance ceiling."
+Three conditions must hold together:

 • The call is infrequent.
 Routine high-volume tools — file read, grep, status checks — should run on the default.
-Lifting their ceiling compounds spend across every step with no per-call quality return.
+Lifting their ceiling compounds spend with no return.

 • The call is information-dense.
-Deep web search, long-document analysis, multi-page evaluation — calls where the answer's value scales with how much the tool can examine before stopping.
+Deep web search, long-document analysis, and multi-page evaluation all gain when the answer's value scales with how much the tool examines before stopping.

-• The model or tool can spend the headroom productively.
-OpenAI documents return_token_budget as applying only to GPT-5+ reasoning web search — not web_search_preview, Chat Completions search models, or non-reasoning web search (web search guide).
+• The model or tool can spend the headroom.
+OpenAI documents return_token_budget as applying only to GPT-5+ reasoning web search — not web_search_preview, Chat Completions search models, or non-reasoning search (web search guide).

-A useful default: apply the hint to the one or two calls a caller would name in a sentence, and leave every other call untouched.
+A useful default: apply the hint to the one or two calls a caller would name in a sentence, and leave the rest untouched.

 Uniform global defaults misallocate compute.
-One max_tokens set high enough for the longest call inflates every short call; one set low enough for the shortest truncates the longest.
-Per-call hints move the allocation decision to where the most information exists — the call site, where the caller knows whether this is a deep-research run or a routine lookup.
-Liu et al. (2025, §3) frame this as a resource-awareness problem: the hint sets the upper bound and an in-context budget tracker provides the spend signal; both are needed to allocate efficiently within the lifted ceiling.
-OpenAI's return_token_budget is the simplest possible shape — binary default/unlimited — but the causal structure is the same (OpenAI changelog 2026-05-11).
+One max_tokens set high enough for the longest call inflates every short call; one set low enough truncates the longest.
+Per-call hints move the decision to the call site, where the caller knows whether this is a deep-research run or a routine lookup.
+Liu et al. (2025, §3) frame this as a resource-awareness problem: the hint sets the upper bound and an in-context budget tracker provides the spend signal; both are needed to allocate well within the lifted ceiling.
+OpenAI's binary return_token_budget is the simplest shape, but the causal structure is the same (OpenAI changelog 2026-05-11).

 The pattern's failure surface is larger than its success surface.

 • Routine high-frequency calls.
-A hint applied to a tool called dozens of times per session compounds into substantial overspend with no quality benefit.
-The "lift ceiling for important calls" framing collapses to "lift ceiling for every call" the moment the caller's classifier is fuzzy.
+A hint on a tool called dozens of times per session compounds into overspend with no quality benefit.
+"Lift ceiling for important calls" collapses to "lift ceiling for every call" the moment the caller's classifier is fuzzy.

 • Higher reasoning is not monotonically better.
-Su et al. (2026) report that "trajectories with higher PTE [prefill-token-equivalent] costs tend to have lower reasoning correctness" — more reasoning and more tool use do not equal better answers.
-Anthropic's own migration guidance: on Sonnet 4.6, "if you're not setting effort, you'll see higher latency and may notice the model overthinking.
-Start with effort set to medium and adjust from there" (Anthropic effort docs).
+Su et al. (2026) report that "trajectories with higher PTE [prefill-token-equivalent] costs tend to have lower reasoning correctness."
+Anthropic's Sonnet 4.6 guidance agrees: set effort explicitly to avoid unexpected latency, starting from medium (Anthropic effort docs).

 • Budget-blind tools.
-If the underlying tool is a black box returning a fixed-shape result, the agent cannot spend the lifted ceiling intelligently.
-The hint primarily affects what comes back, not how the agent uses it.
+If the tool is a black box returning a fixed-shape result, the agent cannot spend the lifted ceiling intelligently — the hint affects what comes back, not how the agent uses it.

 • Tier-name aliasing across models.
-OpenAI's reasoning.effort: high and Anthropic's effort: high are calibrated per-model and not equivalent — "the effort scale is calibrated per model, so the same level name does not represent the same underlying value across models" (Claude Code model config).
-A multi-provider harness that sets effort: high uniformly produces inconsistent compute spend.
+OpenAI's reasoning.effort: high and Anthropic's effort: high are not equivalent — "the effort scale is calibrated per model, so the same level name does not represent the same underlying value across models" (Claude Code model config).
+A multi-provider harness setting effort: high uniformly gets inconsistent spend.

 • API-surface churn.
-Anthropic's removal of budget_tokens on Opus 4.7 in favour of adaptive effort (extended thinking docs) proves that any specific numeric-budget surface is on a deprecation timer.
-Categorical tiers are the more portable shape.
+Anthropic's removal of budget_tokens on Opus 4.7 (extended thinking docs) shows any numeric-budget surface is on a deprecation timer; categorical tiers are more portable.

 • Misclassified callers.
-A caller who labels every research call "high-effort" — easy under prompt pressure to "be thorough" — converts the optional hint into a default.
-The cost discipline the pattern was supposed to enable disappears.
+A caller who labels every research call "high-effort" — easy under prompt pressure to "be thorough" — converts the optional hint into a default, defeating the cost discipline it enables.

 Pattern Allocates Set by Per